akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ---

 ## Chapter 13 — The dust of Rockingham on my shoes
-## Chapter 13 – The Road Home (Final)

-*[Note: Chapter title may be updated later to “The dust of Rockingham on my shoes” or similar.
-This is the complete drop‑in replacement for the chapter.]*

----

 Earlier, as the doors of the hunting lodge closed behind her, Beatrice stood on the steps.
 She gave thanks to the God of Heaven for breath in her lungs, for Goosie safe and warm in her basket, and the evening air cool on her face.